AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/create-in-app-message-text.md

    >[!NOTE]
    >
    >For tap actions, you can set up different actions for Apple and Android platforms.
 For example, deep links are handled differently for Apple and Android.
-If your message is going only to one platform or the other, you can leave the other one in the default setting or select None.
+If your message is going only to one platform or the other, you can leave the other one in the default setting or select [!UICONTROL None].

 1. Click the Supporting Text to edit it inline.
 It works the same way as editing the Main text, but the default text size is smaller.